In a Nutshell:

 Adjustability & Comfort

 This is the heart and soul of our Medline K4 Standard Lightweight Wheelchair review.
-For a “basic” chair, you’ll find a lot of customization options on offer here.
+It offers many customization options for a “basic” chair.

-Let’s start with the two, big point of sale options available.
-You can order the chair with a seat width of 16”, 18”, or 20”, so you can be sure that when the chair arrives at your door, it’ll be a good fit for you.
+Let’s start with the two big point-of-sale options available.
+You can order the chair with a seat width of 16”, 18”, or 20” so you can be sure that when it arrives at your door, it’ll be a good fit.
 In a similar vein, you can opt for a seat depth of either 16” or 18”.

 A smaller image of Medline K4 Lightweight Wheelchair

-In addition to that, the height of both the armrests and footrests are adjustable, and the footrests also elevate, giving the Medline Excel Transport Chair something of a recline feature.
+In addition, the height of both the armrests and footrests are adjustable, and the footrests also elevate, giving the Medline Excel Transport Chair something of a recline feature.

 Note that the seatback does not recline, so it’s not a real reclining wheelchair, but having the ability to prop your legs up if you want to is a super nice touch that we were impressed with!

-The footrests also swing away, which means that the person sitting in the chair can pull up quite close to a dining table and enjoy a meal with the family without having to transfer from the wheelchair to a dining chair.
-That’s a fairly standard feature, but a nice touch and convenience.
+The footrests also swing away, meaning that the person sitting in the chair can pull up quite close to a dining table and enjoy a meal with the family without transferring from the wheelchair to a dining chair.
+That’s a fairly standard feature but a nice touch and convenience.

-Finally, the height of the seat back can be adjusted too!
-As we said, this chair may be listed as “basic,” but with all the adjustment features on offer, it sure doesn’t feel basic, and from a practical perspective, it means you can fine-tune the chair until it’s exactly how you want.
+Finally, the height of the seat back can be adjusted, too!
+As we said, this chair may be listed as “basic,” but with all the adjustment features on offer, it sure doesn’t feel basic.
+From a practical perspective, you can fine-tune the chair until it’s exactly how you want it.

-Where comfort is concerned, the Medline K4 Lightweight Wheelchair doesn’t fare as well.
+Where comfort is concerned, the Medline K4 Lightweight Wheelchair also doesn’t fare.
 It’s not an uncomfortable chair, but it does have limitations on that front.
-The seat is designed like that of a simple, straight-backed chair, and there’s no padding to speak of.
-Even so, it’s comfortable enough for short to medium-duration sitting, although if you plan on spending all day in the chair, then you’ll almost certainly want to invest in an after-market cushion for the seat, and probably one for the seatback as well.
+The seat is designed like a simple, straight-backed chair, and there’s no padding.
+Even so, it’s comfortable enough for short to medium-duration sitting.
+However, if you plan on spending all day in the chair, you’ll certainly want to invest in an after-market cushion for the seat and probably one for the seatback.

 On-Board Storage & Extras

-This is another area where the Medline Basic Aluminum Transport Chair comes up short.
-We have to count the elevating foot and leg rests as “extras” since these are not found on most other wheelchairs.
-Aside from that, there’s really only one other thing to talk about here, and that is the fact that the rear wheels are “quick release,” and even better, you can order 12” rear wheels as an accessory.
+This is another area where the Medline Basic Aluminum Transport Chair falls short.
+We must count the elevating foot and leg rests as “extras” since they are not found on most other wheelchairs.
+Aside from that, there’s only one other thing to discuss: the rear wheels are “quick release,” even better, you can order 12” rear wheels as an accessory.

 A smaller image of Medline Excel Transport Chair with elevated footrest